awalterschulze/goderive/example/plugin/min/Readme.md

 	return list[:j]
 }

-// deriveMin returns the mimimum of the two input values. func deriveMin(a, b int) int {
+// deriveMin returns the minimum of the two input values. func deriveMin(a, b int) int {
 	if a < b {
 		return a